Although I’m behind in completing the whole #31Days2GetOrganized challenge, I haven’t given up.

 Day 26 – Declutter your small appliances – pull all of those unused small appliances from the back of your kitchen cupboards (include any unused duplicates that are hiding back there!).
 Today’s the day to donate them to someone who will value and use them.

-Most our small appliances fit in a two-door cabinet in the kitchen.
+Most of our small appliances fit in a two-door cabinet in the kitchen.
 The cabinet is deep and it’s easy to ‘’loose’’ things in there.
 It was good to get everything out to take stock.
-The only appliances that stay on the counter are the coffee maker, the toaster and the kettle that we use pretty much everyday.
+The only appliances that stay on the counter are the coffee maker, the toaster and the kettle that we use pretty much every day.

-Once we decide if we are have a garage sale or not, I will quickly scan and decide if I add these to the sale.
+Once we decide if we are having a garage sale or not, I will quickly scan and decide if I add these to the sale.